Data-aided Underwater Acoustic Ray Propagation Modeling

 Any function of the form~\eqref{eq:solution1} solves the wave equation.
-Due to linearity of the wave equation, the superposition of $n_\text{ray}$ such functions must also be a solution to the wave equation.
+Due to the linearity of the wave equation, the superposition of $n_\text{ray}$ such plane-wave solutions (each associated with a \emph{ray}) must also be a solution to the wave equation.
 Thus, the field at a location $\boldsymbol{r}$ can be expressed as the sum of terms given by~\eqref{eq:solution1}:

 where ${{A}_m}$ denotes the amplitude of $m^{\text{th}}$ arrival, ${\phi}_m$ refers to the corresponding phase term, and $\boldsymbol{k}_m = k \hat{\boldsymbol{k}}_m$ for some unit vector $\hat{\boldsymbol{k}}_m$.